For Essential Workers, Labor Rights Are Essential

 Our partners are organizing and advocating for workers around the world.
 Through this campaign, we will support them in their work to ensure that essential workers are recognized as equal partners in the economic recovery and that this is, in fact, #Essential4Recovery.

-Roxanne Nazir is a program officer at the Open Society Economic Justice Program.
+Until November 2021, Roxanne Nazir was a program officer at the Open Society Economic Justice Program.

-Cindy Berman is a team manager for the Open Society International Migration Initiative.
+Until January 2022, Cindy Berman was a team manager for the Open Society International Migration Initiative.